State of the Union: Trump extends ‘open hand’ to Dems on immigration, touts tax cuts, warns N. Korea

 "Tonight, I am extending an open hand to work with members of both parties -- Democrats and Republicans -- to protect our citizens of every background, color, religion, and creed," he said.

-The president used his more than an hour long speech to extend an olive branch to his critics and signal a willingness to make bipartisan deals on second-year-agenda priorities like immigration and infrastructure.
+It remains unclear whether Democrats are ready to deal on immigration, but the issue could hang over a looming Feb.
+8 deadline to pass a new spending bill.
+With that in mind, Trump used his hour and 20-minute speech to signal a willingness to make bipartisan deals on second-year-agenda priorities like immigration as well as infrastructure.

 “Tonight, I call upon all of us to set aside our differences, to seek out common ground, and to summon the unity we need to deliver for the people we were elected to serve,” the president said.

-The president described his recent offer for an immigration deal as a "fair compromise" for both sides.
+The president described his recent offer on immigration as a "fair compromise" for both sides.
 The White House is pushing a plan to broaden eligibility for the DACA program – which gives a reprieve to illegal immigrants brought to the U.S. as children, and which Trump is planning to end absent a legislative solution – in exchange for border wall funding and other big changes.

+"Tonight, I call upon all of us to set aside our differences, to seek out common ground, and to summon the unity we need to deliver for the people we were elected to serve."

+He described his offer of a path to citizenship for 1.8 million DACA recipients, or DREAMers.

 “We presented the Congress with a detailed proposal that should be supported by both parties as a fair compromise -- one where nobody gets everything they want, but where our country gets the critical reforms it needs and must have,” he said.

 Even as he pushed for an immigration deal, the president didn’t stray from messaging aimed at his base.
-He emphasized that his “highest loyalty, my greatest compassion, and my constant concern is for America's children, America's struggling workers, and America's forgotten communities.”
+Trump said his “highest loyalty, my greatest compassion, and my constant concern is for America's children, America's struggling workers, and America's forgotten communities.”

-The president also warned that North Korea's “reckless pursuit of nuclear missiles” could “very soon” threaten the United States.
+The president tackled national security toward the end of the speech, specifically warning that North Korea's “reckless pursuit of nuclear missiles” could “very soon” threaten the United States.

 “We are waging a campaign of maximum pressure to prevent that from happening,” he said.
 “Past experience has taught us that complacency and concessions only invite aggression and provocation.
 I will not repeat the mistakes of past administrations that got us into this dangerous position.”